AliAkbari2/CPSC481_Project_TeamI/README.md

 ## Description:
 Group project for HCI.

-`stage_one` branch is dedicated to showing the process of stage one of the project.
-This includes our team contract and our three design ideas.
+`stage_four` branch is dedicated to showing the process of stage four of the project.
+This includes our heuristic evaluation.

 ## Contribution guidelines: